walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 - iOS UI tests use the shared Swift `TestHelpers` backend fixtures from `../mobile-e2e-fixtures/ios/TestHelpers`.
 - Public demo UI tests run through the normal Android instrumentation and XCTest runners.

+## Default wallet app (Android 15+)

+The demo registers a minimal NFC Host Card Emulation service with a proprietary AID in the `payment` category so Android lists **walt.id Wallet** under **Settings → Apps → Default apps → Wallet app** (`ROLE_WALLET`).
+That service declines APDUs; it exists only for Wallet-role discoverability and is unrelated to Credential Manager Digital Credentials issuance/presentation.

 ## Digital Credentials API

 Android builds register with Credential Manager for: